|Weight||112kg (17st 8lb)|

 His initial Test caps against Argentina in June 2009 had followed his selection in the starting line-up against the Barbarians at Twickenham.
-He went on to share in England’s 21-20 triumph over Australia in Sydney in June 2010 and a repeat win over the Wallabies at Twickenham in November this year.
+He went on to share in England’s 21-20 triumph over Australia in Sydney in June 2010 and a repeat win over the Wallabies at Twickenham last November.

 Other landmarks were helping England U21 to a Grand Slam on his debut in 2006 and also playing in the IRB World Championship in France despite having broken his jaw and missed most of the campaign at club level.
 Along with Mike Brown, of Harlequins, and Leicester’s Jordan Crane, he was among only three players to take part in all ten U21 matches that season.

 He represented England U16 and U18 but an anterior cruciate knee injury sustained on U19 World Cup duty prompted his absence for much of the 2004-05 season.
 He embarked on a long rehabilitation programme that included returning to Westoe, where he started playing for the U21 team but another frustrating injury ruled him out of the U21 World Championship in Argentina.

 David, from South Shields, also withdrew for similar reasons from the 2007 Barclays Churchill Cup squad but finally made his first Saxons appearance off the bench in the 31-13 win over Ireland A at Leicester five years ago.